 Raising Hope Dogs acquires and trains dogs to work primarily with children from low-income families.
 When used in conjunction with standard therapies, the use of our dogs accelerates progress, advancing the health and well-being of the clients dramatically.

-RHD is both a nonprofit and an Arizona Qualifying Charitable Organization, meaning your donations are tax deductible to the extent allowed by law and for AZ taxpayers, your support can mean a dollar-for-dollar credit of up to $800 for couples and $400 for individuals.
+Raising Hope Dogs is an Arizona nonprofit corporation and an Arizona Qualifying Charitable Organization (QCO Code 20950),meaning your donations are tax deductible to the extent allowed by law and for Arizona taxpayers, your support can mean a dollar-for-dollar credit of up to $800 for couples and $400 for individuals.